Brad Fiedel

-He began his career in film in the mid 1970s, and wrote extensively for television films including Playing for Time written by Arthur Miller starring Vanessa Redgrave and Jane Alexander, and some independent cinema releases, until director James Cameron hired him to score the science fiction film The Terminator in 1984, setting the wheels in motion for a successful career.
+Fiedel began his career in film in the mid 1970s, and wrote extensively for television films including Playing for Time written by Arthur Miller, starring Vanessa Redgrave and Jane Alexander, and some independent cinema releases, until director James Cameron hired him to score the science fiction film The Terminator in 1984, setting the wheels in motion for a successful career.

 Since then, Fiedel has scored many popular and successful movies, including Fright Night (1985) and its sequel Fright Night Part 2 (1988), The Big Easy (1987), The Serpent and the Rainbow (1988), The Accused (1988), Blue Steel (1990), Terminator 2: Judgment Day (1991), Blink (1994), and True Lies (1994).

 He also composed the Lightstorm Entertainment logo jingle.

-In recent years, Fiedel moved on to other creative areas, writing original musicals, and designing and building a surf resort in La Saladita, Mexico.

-His last major theatrical score was in 1995, and although he enjoyed a brief period of renewed interest following the release of Terminator 3: Rise of the Machines in 2003, when Marco Beltrami wrote an orchestral arrangement of his theme, he shows no sign of returning to the film music field.
-He recently released an audio version of his original musical Full Circle.
+Fiedel's last major theatrical score was in 1995.
+He released an audio version of his original musical, Full Circle.

-Family
+Personal life

-Fiedel has been married to actress Ann Dusenberry since 1975; the couple have two daughters named Alixandra and Zoe; they live in Santa Barbara, California.
+Fiedel has been married to actress Ann Dusenberry since 1993.
+The couple have two daughters named Alixandra and Zoe.
+They live in Santa Barbara, California.